Health

 Before you begin your application to study as a domestic student, check that you meet the requirements listed below.

-Year 12 (Australian secondary school certificate) or equivalent
+Australian secondary school certificate, or equivalent

 OR

-Successful completion of a Higher Education qualification
+Successful completion of a Vocational qualification (AQF Level 4), or above

 The below is an alternative option.

-Work and life experience that demonstrates skills and knowledge gained through paid or unpaid employment, formal learning and/or non-formal learning (presented on a current resume with attached cover letter).
+Successful completion of Year 10 or equivalent, and a minimum three years of full time relevant work experience that demonstrates skills and knowledge gained through paid or unpaid employment, formal learning and/or non-formal learning (presented on a current resume with attached cover letter).

 Guaranteed pathway and Recognition of Prior Learning